 Our baby boy walker is sturdy, well-made, and very sturdy.
 It works well as a balance trainer, pushing toy, and ride-on toy, and it is easy to convert.

-Our daughter loves to play on the piano, and it’s also easy enough for adults to put together.
-This baby walker with detachable panel is durable, compact and cute.
+Our daughter loves to play the piano, and it’s also easy enough for adults to put together.
+This baby walker with a detachable panel is durable, compact, and cute.

 The baby walker is a specialty item that, as it name suggests, lets you walk your baby.
 The walker also lets you carry your baby’s toys so it doubles as a toy box.

 The baby walker comes in a classic, rustic color that works well with any nursery.
 The walker is sturdy and easy to move around.
-The wood material and wooden toys are simple and cute which attract the baby to play with.
+The wood material and wooden toys are simple and cute which attracts the baby to play with them.

 It can be used as a 3-in-1 walker since the toy chest can support the baby’s weight.